piceaTech/node-gitlab-2-github/README.md

 ### usermap

 Maps gitlab user names to github users.
 This is used to properly set assignees in issues and PRs and to translate mentions in issues.

+### inactiveUserSettings
+Takes a list of user names from GitLab, and the mentions of these users in issues and PRs will be prefixed with a `prepend` string when they are migrated to GitHub.
+This will be mostly used when migrating inactive users from GitLab to GitHub, ensuring that the inactive user names don't collide with existing GitHub users.

 ### projectmap